WSBH

 WSBH (98.5 MHz) is a commercial FM radio station licensed to Satellite Beach, Florida and serving the Space Coast including Melbourne and Brevard County.
-The station is owned by Horton Broadcasting Company, Inc. It broadcasts a classic hits radio format.
+The station is owned by Roger Holler, III, through licensee MARC Radio Orlando, LLC.
+It broadcasts a classic hits radio format.

 WSBH has an effective radiated power (ERP) of 6,000 watts.
 It has a construction permit from the Federal Communications Commission to increase its power to 25,000 watts.